Vicky Pattison Flaunts Her Curves In Tiny White Bikini For ‘Operation Summer Body’

-TV personality, Vicky Pattison, flaunted her taut body in a tiny white bikini recently.
+TV personality Vicky Pattison flaunted her taut body in a tiny white bikini recently.

-According to a report by The Daily Mail, the 30-year-old former Geordie Shore star took to Instagram to showcase the results of her recent hard work in the gym.
+According to a report by the Daily Mail, the 30-year-old former Geordie Shore star took to Instagram to showcase the results of her recent hard work in the gym.
 Her 3.9 million followers loved seeing the results of her pre-wedding fitness dedication.

 In addition, she announced that she has a 2019 calendar in the works, and she sent a message about spending some time alone to figure stuff out, which instantly set her followers off.
-They wondered if perhaps, she and her fiancé John Noble broke up.
+They wondered if, perhaps, she and her fiancé, John Noble, broke up.

-In her first post, the beautiful star wore a white bikini that barely contained her assets complete with a trendy front tie.
-Her brunette fell in soft waves around her shoulders, and her face had glamorous but natural looking makeup.
+In her first post, the beautiful star wore a white bikini that barely contained her assets, complete with a trendy front tie.
+Her brunette fell in soft waves around her shoulders, and her face had glamorous, but natural looking makeup.
 She captioned the photo, “The comeback is always stronger than the setback.”
 It garnered over 75,000 likes in mere hours.

 However, two other Instagram posts really got people talking.
-About a day ago she posted she was leaving, and she posted a meme with the words, “Sometimes, you just need a break.
+About a day ago she posted that she was leaving, and she posted a meme with the words, “Sometimes, you just need a break.
 In a beautiful place.
 Alone.
 To figure everything out.”

-Indeed, that post had everybody wondering if Pattison and Noble experienced relationship problems.
-However, earlier today she posted another meme that seemed even more pointed, which she captioned “fo’ reals” followed by an emoji laughing and crying.
-The meme read, “It’s too hot for bras, lotion, makeup, hair down, boobs, lies, men, all that.”
+Indeed, that post had everybody wondering if Pattison and Noble were experiencing relationship problems.
+However, earlier today, she posted another meme that seemed even more pointed, which she captioned “fo’ reals” followed by an emoji laughing and crying.

+“It’s too hot for bras, lotion, makeup, hair down, boobs, lies, men, all that,” the meme read.

 Despite the pointed memes and solo trip, Vicky’s representative denied that she and John broke up.
 So far, the wedding is still on, and the reality star plans to tie the knot with Noble in Newcastle sometime in the summer of 2019.
 The couple postponed their wedding once because of Vicky’s sister Laura’s wedding.